Electrostatics/electrostatics.github.io/docs/pdb2pqr-installation.md

 {% endhighlight %}

 <p>This should compile the PROPKA wrappers necessary to interface with PDB2PQR.
 If the compilation fails, please send a bug report.</p>

+<h3>PDB2PKA Support</h3>

+<p>PDB2PKA is the PDB2PQR library that includes both ligand parameterization and Poisson-Boltzmann-based pKa calculation routines.
+This code is written in C++ and Python.
+This portion of the code also requires the Python Numeric or NumPy package.
+Note that PDB2PQR has only been extensively tested against Numeric.
+Unlike earlier versions, PDB2PKA is enabled by default in this version.
+To use PDB2PKA with PDB2PQR, a three step installation is necessary, making use of available C and Fortran compilers:<p>

+{% highlight bash %}
+$ ./configure
+$ make
+$ make install
+{% endhighlight %}

+<p>This should compile the PDB2PKA wrappers necessary to interface with PDB2PQR.
+Note that this will also compile PROPKA supprot; this can be explicitly disabled by</p>

+{% highlight bash %}
+$ ./configure --enable-pdb2pka --disable-propka
+$ make
+$ make install
+{% endhighlight %}

+<p>If the compilation fails, please send a bug report.</p>